Coast, Saundersfoot, Pembrokeshire, South West Wales

 Not to be missed: Afternoon tea in the hotel’s new tea emporium.
 Delight in a choice of finger sandwiches, freshly baked scones, cakes, tarts, and fancies – and a pot of something special such as the floral Chinese oolong tea, Ti Kuan Yin.

 The elegant 18th century house of Plas Newydd, right on the shores of the Menai Strait, has many attractions.
-These include spectacular gardens, one of the most famous murals in Britain, and a military museum containing the world’s first fully articulated false leg, and the Old Dairy.
+These include spectacular gardens, one of the most famous murals in Britain, and a military museum containing the world’s first fully articulated false leg, and the Old Dairy cafe.
 Once the haunt of milk maids is now a stylish restaurant serving barista coffee, homemade cakes and hearty local dishes including Welsh pork and “Anglesey Eggs” – which combines eggs, potatoes, leeks, and Caerphilly cheese to delicious effect.
 Opening times vary so please check the website for details.

 Not to be missed: The Plas Newydd sunroom and a scoop (or two) of Ginger Nut ice cream – a flavour created in honour of the Marquess of Anglesey’s favourite biscuit.